-Many of the clients who work with me aren’t yet sure which publication path they should take: self-publishing or traditional publishing.
+Many writers aren’t yet sure which publication path they should take: self-publishing or traditional publishing.
 Or they may want to go down one route, but are open to the idea of another.
-There’s a lot to think about when choosing your method of publishing, and plenty of pros and cons to each path.
-I’ll be exploring each one in depth, and hopefully giving you a good starting point to making the decision yourself.
+There’s a lot to think about when choosing your method of publishing, and plenty of pros and cons to each.
+I’ll be exploring each one in depth, and hopefully giving you a good starting point to making the decision yourself!

 In traditional publishing, you write and self-edit a manuscript as best you can, and then you query literary agents.
 Landing a literary agent is a difficult task in itself.
-The first book you write likely won’t be good enough to get you an agent offer.
-Lots of authors have to write a few practice novels first.
+Lots of authors have to write a few practice novels first before they’re ready.
 And even if you write a good book, it’s still incredibly competitive and difficult.
 Agents are swamped with submissions, they’re very busy people, and they only have the capacity to take on so many clients.

 I don’t say all this to be negative, just to paint a realistic picture of the industry and how it works.